-If you change your mind after you have entered an entire move (FROM and TO squares) then the computer has accepted your move and is already considering its countermove.
+If you change your mind after you have entered a whole move (FROM and TO squares) then the computer has accepted your move and is already considering its countermove.
 The TAKE BACK feature will correct such a mistake.
-First wait until the computer makes its next move (or press the MOVE KEY to force the computer to stop thinking and display a move).
+First wait until the computer makes its next move (or press the MOVE KEY to force Gambit to stop thinking and display a move).
 Make the computer's move in the usual way, and then take it back (see Section 2.8).
 After you have taken back the computer's move, take back your move in the same way.
 You can now enter any move of your choice.

-1.11 ILLEGAL MOVE
+1.7 ILLEGAL MOVE

 The computer will only allow moves that are in compliance with the rules of chess.
 Illegal moves are not accepted.
-The computer notifies you of an illegal move or error by beeping a double tone and lighting the LEDs corresponding to the FROM square which was pressed.
+Gambit notifies you of an illegal move or error by beeping a double tone and lighting the LEDs corresponding to the FROM square which was pressed.
 To undo the error, you have several options:

-1. Pick up that piece and press it down on the you actually intended to move it to; or, enter another move; or Press the CLEAR KEY to turn the LEDs off and put the piece back down on its original FROM square.
-Then 3. enter another move of your choice.
-IMPORTANT NOTE:
+- Pick up that piece and press it down on the square you actually intended to move it to; or, - Press the piece back down on the lit FROM square (the LEDs indicating that square will go out), and then enter another move? or. - Press the CLEAR KEY to turn the LEDs off and put the piece back down on its original FROM square.
+Then enter another move of your choice.